Employers with a pay bill over £3 million each year, pay the apprenticeship levy.

 The Fundamentals in General Practice (FGPN) course is available for newly qualified and new to practice nurses (those within the first 12 months of employment) with the course fees being fully funded by NHSE.

-Birmingham and Solihull Training Hub allocate the funding each year for courses available at Birmingham City University and Wolverhampton university.
+Birmingham and Solihull Training Hub allocate the funding each year for courses available at Birmingham City University and Wolverhampton University.
 This 12-month course includes contact days at the University, alongside online activities and supervised practice with a General Practice Nurse mentor.

 All General Practice Nurse skills are covered including immunisation, cytology and ear irrigation.
 There is a strong focus on consultation, communication and assessment skills as well as chronic disease management, underpinning physiology and motivational interviewing